PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 11:15:04
+Last updated: 2024-04-08 11:16:16
-Random Quote: The end of a rope has been this man's destiny since the night he was born. - Chester Campbell
+Random Quote: The only person who gets to torture my brother is me. - Wednesday Addams